 The DOT PIA template is based on the fair information practice principles (FIPPs).
 The FIPPs, rooted in the tenets of the Privacy Act, are mirrored in the laws of many U.S. states, as well as many foreign nations and international organizations.
-The FIPPs provide a framework that will support DOT efforts to appropriately identify and mitigate privacy risk.
-The FIPPs-based analysis conducted by DOT is predicated on the privacy control families articulated in the Federal Enterprise Architecture Security and Privacy Profile (FEA-SPP) v3, sponsored by the National Institute of Standards and Technology (NIST), the Office of Management and Budget (OMB), and the Federal Chief Information Officers Council and the Privacy Controls articulated in Appendix J of the NIST Special Publication 800-53 Security and Privacy Controls for Federal Information Systems and Organizations.

-&lt;sup>5 Examinees must present a photo ID in accordance with 14 CFR Part 61.35, that contains a photograph, signature, date of birth, and address.
-FAA Order 8080.6H, Conduct of Airmen Knowledge Tests establishes what constitutes an acceptable ID under the regulation.
-Specifically, U.S. citizens/resident aliens are required to present a driver's license or passport.
+The FIPPs provide a to present a driver's license or passport.
 Non-U.S. citizens/non-resident aliens are required to present two government-issued identifications, one must be a passport.

-&lt;sup>6 If the address is a P.O.
+9 If the address is a P.O.
 Box, a supporting document (e.g., bank statement or bill) must be presented by the examinee showing a valid physical address.
 The supporting document is not scanned into ATLAS Aviation.